nasa/cumulus/docs/deployment/postgres-database-deployment.md

-To that end, Cumulus provides a terraform module [`cumulus-rds-tf`](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus-rds-tf) that will deploy an AWS RDS Aurora Serverless Postgres 10.2 compatible [database cluster](https://aws.amazon.com/rds/aurora/postgresql-features/), and optionally provision a single deployment database with credentialed secrets for use with Cumulus.
+To that end, Cumulus provides a terraform module [`cumulus-rds-tf`](https://github.com/nasa/cumulus/tree/master/tf-modules/cumulus-rds-tf) that will deploy an AWS RDS Aurora Serverless PostgreSQL 10.2 compatible [database cluster](https://aws.amazon.com/rds/aurora/postgresql-features/), and optionally provision a single deployment database with credentialed secrets for use with Cumulus.

 We have provided an example terraform deployment using this module in the [Cumulus template-deploy repository](https://github.com/nasa/cumulus-template-deploy/rds-cluster-tf/) on github.